Our People

 david.havercroft@riaustralia.org | phone: +61 (0)423 604 558

-David Havercroft is leading the Opening the Door project for R&IA, having started with the organisation in late 2019 to work on our ACT Accessible Housing Innovation Project.
+David Havercroft is the Chief Executive Officer of R&IA, commencing in this role in March 2024.
+He continues to lead the Opening the Door project for R&IA, having started with the organisation in late 2019 to work on our ACT Accessible Housing Innovation Project.

 Image description: Image of David Havercroft